mpaxson/ctf/wcsc_ctf_2016/pwn/too_easy_100/readme.md

 The variable (not originally named this) called `overWriteThisSheet` is allocated right after buffer.
 `overWriteThisSheet = 56797;` happens in `main`.

-Now looking at `det` we see that `verWriteThisShit` is passed to the function and has a simple check to see if it is the originally set value, **56797**.
+Now looking at `det` we see that `overWriteThisShit` is passed to the function and has a simple check to see if it is the originally set value, **56797**.

 So even though the python script to run this like a normal exploit, it would be easier to just use `python -c '"a"*1070' ` and pipe the output to `nc wcscctf.org 8383`